mickylindsay/python-stuff/README.md

 Haven't written python in forever.
-Thought I would
+Thought I would see what python project setup looks like in 2024

 ## Setup
 - `python3 -m venv venv` - create virtual environment